Law Courts (Edmonton): Services

-As of April 2012, Edmonton's automated traffic ticketing is operated by City of Edmonton's Office of Traffic Safety, overseen by The Edmonton Police Service as per the Provincial Automated Enforcement Technology Guidelines.
-Red light camera and photo radar tickets are now payable in person at the courthouse.
+As of April 2012, Edmonton's automated traffic ticketing is operated by City of Edmonton's Office of Traffic Safety, overseen by The Edmonton Police Service according to the Provincial Automated Enforcement Technology Guidelines.
+Red light camera and photo radar tickets are payable in person at the courthouse.

-Those with matters to be heard in front of the court are able to advance book any audio-visual equipment they may require via the online request form.
+Those with matters to be heard in front of the court are able to advance book any audio-visual equipment they may require via an online request form.